John England (bishop): Death

 In May 1841, England sailed to Europe for the last time.
-On the return voyage, starting in December 1841, dysentery broke out onboard.
+On the return voyage, starting in December 1841, dysentery broke out on board.
 England spent much of the voyage tending to sick passengers, becoming seriously ill himself.
 Arriving in Philadelphia, he ignored his debilitated health to preach 17 consecutive nights in that city, then four more nights in Baltimore.
 After reaching Charleston, England resumed his normal routine.

 England never fully recovered from his illness on the ship and by late winter 1842 was bedridden.
 John England died on April 11, 1842, in Charleston.
 After his death, bells were rung from Protestant churches and flags were lowered throughout the city.

 Legacy

 England published most of his writings in the United States Catholic Miscellany, helped by his sister.
 His successor, Bishop Ignatius Reynolds, collected England's writings and published them in five volumes at Baltimore, in 1849.
 A new edition, edited by Archbishop Sebastian Messmer of Milwaukee, was published at Cleveland, Ohio, in 1908.